suneethache/SentimentAnalysis/README.md

 ## 🧪 Dataset

+- You cn also use your own dataset to finetune the model.
+- I have used IMDB reviews dataset from Hugging face library to make things easier.
+- But when you use custom dataset make sure the token size matches the distilBert input token limit

 - **IMDB Movie Reviews**
   - 50,000 reviews (25k train / 25k test)
   - Binary classification (positive / negative sentiment)